AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 ## Overview

-When presented with a new `ProvenBlock` and its proof, an Aztec node can be convinced of its validity if the proof passes and the `Header.last_archive` matches the `archive` of the node.
+When presented with a new `ProvenBlock` and its proof, an Aztec node can be convinced of its validity if the proof passes and the `Header.last_archive` matches the `archive` of the node (archive here represents a root of [archive tree](../state/archive.md)).
 The `archive` used as public input is the archive after the new header is inserted (see [root rollup](./../rollup-circuits/root_rollup.md)).

 ```python
 def process(block: ProvenBlock, archive: Fr, proof: Proof):